Ramgree/sysmod2020/Ida_Maria_Orula/week_6.md

 * **Group 14: CON** <br>
 Nice discussion about space and time efficiency.<br>

+* Our team also made a video this week.
+We followed the same logic as previously: I did the introduction and the rest of the team divided arguments among themselves.
+Jekaterina did the final video montage.

 ### Tasks during the lecture on 13.10

 #### 1) What other artifacts could help communicate with the user/customer? (to help figure out what customer wants from us)